mohamed255255/Parking-Reservation-System/README.md

     -  designed DB schema that follows normalization for optimized queries and indexes
     -  used @Transactional for dependent steps and data integrety
     -  used validations for columns in the entity layer

+ - **Future features**
+     - scale throgh : break the services into microservicse , rabbit mq for notifications , add K8s
+     - create Refund for the payment
+     - add Angular later
 ---

 ## 🛠️ Tech Stack